 But in reality, it’s more than that.
 In the blockchain, all the transactions need to get verified and approved.
-The verification process is done by the miners, who are using their computing power solves complex mathematical equations.
+The verification process is done by the miners, who are using their computing power to solve complex mathematical equations.
 Once solved, it needs to be verified by the 51% of other miners before it gets approved and placed on the blockchain.
 Only then, the miner who solved the equation gets rewarded.
-If we were to understand how the ethereum mining process works completely, we would need to dive even deeper.

 However, a number of people think all cryptocurrencies reward miners with the same amount of money.
 I beg to differ, this is not true.